Mental health nurse: job description

-Advertisements appear in newspapers, NHS trusts/local council jobs lists, and publications such as Nursing Times, Nursing Standard, Health Service Journal and British Medical Journal.
+Advertisements appear in newspapers, NHS trusts/local council jobs lists, and publications such as Nursing Times, Nursing Standard, Health Service Journal, British Medical Journal and their respective websites.
 Previous relevant experience is not essential, but any gained caring for people (eg in a care home or hospice) can be helpful.

 Applications for diplomas and undergraduate degree courses should be made through UCAS; those for shortened postgraduate courses should be made directly to the relevant institutions.
 You'll need to apply about a year in advance of the course commencing.